CraftTweaker/CraftTweaker-Documentation/docs/Mods/ContentTweaker/Vanilla/Advanced_Functionality/Functions/IItemRightClick.md

 ## Parameters
 The IItemRightClickFunction is a function with the following parameters:

-- IItemStack itemStack → The [item](/Vanilla/Items/IItemStack) that is right-clicked
+- [IItemStack](/Vanilla/Items/IItemStack) itemStack → The item that is right-clicked
-- IWorld world → The world the player is in
+- [IWorld](/Mods/Contenttweaker/Vanilla/Types/World/IWorld) world → The world the player is in
-- IPlayer player → The [player](/Vanilla/Game/IPlayer) doing the right-click
+- [IPlayer](/Vanilla/Game/IPlayer) player → The player doing the right-click
-- String hand → ?
+- String hand → Either "OFF_HAND" or "MAIN_HAND"

-The function needs to return a string!
+The function needs to return either `"SUCCESS"`, `"PASS"` or `"FAIL"`

 ## Example